Prior (ecclesiastical): Compound and derived titles

 The Conventual prior (Latin prior conventualis) is the independent superior of a monastery that is not an abbey (and which is therefore called a "priory").
 In some orders, like the Benedictines, a monastery remains a priory until it is considered stable enough and large enough to be elevated to the rank of an abbey.
 In other Orders, like the Camaldolese and Carthusians, conventual priors are the norm and there are no abbots.
 (The superior of the major houses of Camaldolese nuns, however, is called an abbess.)

 This title, in its feminine form prioress, is used for monasteries of nuns in the Dominican and Carmelite orders.

 An Obedientiary Prior heads a monastery created as a satellite of an abbey.
-When an abbey becomes overlarge, or when there is need of a monastery in a new area, the abbot may appoint a group of monks under a prior to begin a new foundation, which remains a dependency of the mother abbey until such time as it is large and stable enough to become an independent abbey of its own.
+When an abbey becomes too large or when a monastery is needed in a new area, the abbot may appoint a group of monks under a prior to begin a new foundation.
+The foundation remains a dependency of the mother abbey until it is large and stable enough to become an independent abbey of its own.

-A Prior Provincial is the regional superior of certain Orders, such as the Order of Friars Preachers Dominicans or the Carmelite friars.
-In this last case, the head of the whole Order is called the prior general.
+A Prior Provincial and is the regional superior of certain Orders, such as the Order of Friars Preachers Dominicans or the Carmelite friars.
+In this last case, the head of the whole Order is called the Prior General.

-Among communities of friars, the second superior is called the sub-prior and his office is similar to that of the claustral prior in the Benedictine Order.
+Among communities of friars, the second superior is called the sub-prior, and his office is similar to that of the claustral prior in the Benedictine Order.

-Chivalric Orders
+Chivalric orders

 In the medieval order of St. John (also known as the Knights Hospitaller), a Grand Prior acted as the administrator of an order province known as a Grand Priory.
-These Grand Priories were joined into larger administrative units known as "Langues", which roughly encompassed all of the order properties within a single language sphere.
+These Grand Priories were joined into larger administrative units known as "Langues", which roughly encompassed the order's properties within a single language sphere.
 The grand priories were sometimes subdivided into smaller priories and bailiwicks, and at the lowest level, into commanderies.
 While the subdivision into langues was abolished in 1798, the subdivision into grand priories still exists within the sovereign Order of Malta, the modern successor of the historical Order of St. John.
 Other chivalric orders, such as the military Order of Christ, the Knights of Santiago, or in general, the Orders founded in the context of the Reconquista, only had one Grand Prior who acted as the Orders' Chief-cleric.
-During the peak of the Orders' influence, the chivalric Grand Priors were considered to be equal in rank with a bishop.
+During the peak of the Order's influence, the chivalric Grand Priors were considered equal in rank to a bishop.
 Since 1953, the priories of the Spanish Chivalric Order have been held in personal union by the Bishop of Ciudad Real.
-Within the Order of the Holy Sepulcher, the title of Grand prior is held in personal union by the Latin patriarch of Jerusalem.
+Within the Order of the Holy Sepulcher, the title of Grand Prior is held in personal union by the Latin patriarch of Jerusalem.